 Before joining BGL, I worked in investment banking and central government.
-In my government roles I had the opportunity to grow and lead multi-disciplinary teams of analysts, building models to inform decision making across a disparate number of areas (from modelling spend volatility and informing fiscal events, to exploiting data attributes and designing initiatives to identify and prevent fraud).
+In my government roles I had the opportunity to grow and lead multi-disciplinary teams of analysts, building models to inform decision making across a disparate number of areas (from modeling spend volatility and informing fiscal events, to exploiting data attributes and designing initiatives to identify and prevent fraud).

 I joined BGL in 2016 in a dual role, leading the motor and home insurance technical pricing team as well as the life insurance pricing team, before switching to life full-time.
-BGL seemed (and proved to be) a great place to drive value through modelling and data science, where analytical teams have the autonomy to try new things, with strong support from the rest of the business.
+BGL seemed (and proved to be) a great place to drive value through modeling and data science, where analytical teams have the autonomy to try new things, with strong support from the rest of the business.

 Since joining, I’ve changed the way we price for life insurance, introducing automation, best practice, machine learning, and data science to improve our processes.
-This has involved integrating different data sources, as well as internal data, into new, in-house, machine learning models to help us understand what drives customers and competitors behaviours, and to inform our pricing strategy.
+This has involved integrating different data sources, as well as internal data, into new, in-house, machine learning models to help us understand what drives customers and competitors behaviors, and to inform our pricing strategy.

 People sometimes talk about actuarial and data science and how the two come together, or not.
 In my head however, when it comes to analysis and actuarial science, it’s all just maths – and maths is great!
 I think there’s sometimes a risk of being a bit territorial.
 For example, where does data science stop, and decision science begins?
 To me, it’s all different ways to address analytical questions and problems using data and analytical tools.

 I’m a huge believer in diverse, multi-disciplinary teams, tackling projects together and learning from each other in the process.
 At BGL Life, the pricing and data science teams work extremely collaboratively, which makes us much more effective than we would be if we were in silos.
-The important thing to me is the drive to innovate, to challenge the status quo and established ways of doing things – while making sure it’s all underpinned by strong, analytical rigour.
+The important thing to me is the drive to innovate, to challenge the status quo and established ways of doing things – while making sure it’s all underpinned by strong, analytical rigor.

 I think there are three things: